This was by no means the best book reading quarter of my life, but after last quarter’s 14, a solid 18 books is making me feel pretty happy.

 I couldn’t remember almost anything about this book from when I’d read it as a child, so it was really delightful to experience the whole thing again when Ella and I read it together.
 And Ani listened to a LOT of it and I was really impressed by how much of it she retained.
 So sweet, charming, and classic.
 Also, I got so choked up multiple times during the last couple of chapters.

-What great things have you read recently?
+What great things have you read recently or are reading right now?
 I’d love to hear – my book queue could always use more titles in line!